ucgmsim/nzgmdb/wiki/Quality-DB.md

 ## 🔗 Related Steps

-- **Previous**: [Merge Flatfiles](Merge-Flatfiles.md) - Provides the consolidated IM catalog that serves as input for quality filtering
+- **Previous**: [Merge Flatfiles](Merge-Flatfiles.md) - Provides the consolidated IM catalogue that serves as input for quality filtering
 - **Optional**: [Upload to Dropbox](Upload-Dropbox.md) - Packages and uploads the all information for distribution